Bulk Mulch, Topsoil & Compost

 How does bulk quantity compare to bagged?

-1 scoop of bulk mulch is roughly equal to six and a half 2 cubic foot bags of mulch.
+1 scoop of bulk mulch, topsoil, or compost is roughly equal to six and a half 2 cubic foot bags of mulch.

 Do I have to call ahead to buy bulk products?